 In other words, not one lick of “writing” skill was needed to generate those live and in person laughs you have been generating for years when you talk to real live people — just like the real live people you will ultimately talk to as a comedian.

-But now that you have made the decision to take a shot at stand-up comedy, you somehow must magically have to learn how to somehow produce paper “written” jokes out of thin air — jokes that do not reflect your real comedy talent and the comedy skill you have in the live and in person environment.
+But now that you have made the decision to take a shot at stand-up comedy, you somehow now must magically have to learn how to somehow produce paper or word processor “written” jokes out of thin air — jokes that do not reflect your real comedy talent and the comedy skill you have in the live and in person environment.

-Don’t get me wrong – stand-up comedy material should be written down (which is different from trying to “write jokes”) for the purposes of editing, structuring, line control and punchline frequency.
+Don’t get the wrong idea — stand-up comedy material should be written down (which is different from trying to “write jokes”) for the purposes of editing, structuring, line control and punchline frequency.

 That is exactly how you set yourself up to get the average of 4-6 laughs per performing minute you need to move up the food chain quickly as a comedian.